Frequently Asked Questions

 Do the athletes train in the school holidays?

 We close for two weeks over Christmas and two weeks over Easter, reflective of the school holidays.
-During Season 9, our Easter break is slightly later to coincide with the program's trip to Orlando.
-During the half-term breaks and over the long Summer break, we run to a skeleton timetable with a smaller training schedule.
+During the long Summer break, we run to a skeleton timetable with a smaller training schedule.
+During the three half-term breaks we are open and running as usual.
 The details of this skeleton timetable can be found in the Season Handbook.
-All training during the school holidays is optional, but all athletes are encouraged to attend unless they have other plans.
+All training during the school holidays is optional, but all athletes are encouraged to attend unless they have plans away from the UK.

 What is Red Zone?

 Red Zone is the two weeks leading up to any competition where attendance at cheerleading training is mandatory with no exceptions.
 This is to allow us to maintain productive sessions throughout this crucial time.
-Any athlete unable to attend a lockdown training, for whichever reason, will be removed from their team for the upcoming competition to allow their team mates to train.
+Any athlete unable to attend a lockdown training, for whatever reason, will be removed from their team for the upcoming competition to allow their teammates to train fully.
+The only exceptions to Red Zone are School Leavers events for Year 6/11/13 only, during our Summer Competitions only.

 Extra Training